KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 Regardless of the mode you use, you need to have the build artifacts ready and available.

 #### 3.16.4.1 Raw Mode
 Running Wic in raw mode allows you to specify all the partitions through the `wic` command line.
 The primary use for raw mode is if you have built your kernel outside of the Yocto Project Build Directory.
 In other words, you can point to arbitrary kernel, root filesystem locations, and so forth.
-Contrast this behavior with cooked mode where Wic looks in the Build Directory (e.g. `tmp/deploy/images/machine`).
+Contrast this behavior with cooked mode where Wic looks in the Build Directory (例如 `tmp/deploy/images/machine`).

 The general form of the wic command in raw mode is:
 ```